Choose Your Teachers Well!

 Identity, and the underlying questions of, “Who am I?”, “Who are you?”, are the uniting themes here.
 And the search for politicians or teachers or preachers or schools, or cars or clothes, that reflect back to us something of what we want to see or affirm in ourselves is usually a primary criteria; we humans seem to innately categorize ourselves and the world around as means of orienting.

 We didn’t get angry in my family, cause that was a sin.
-And when dad “blistered” my child-white butt with his leather belt, till it bled, it wasn’t cause he was angry.
+And when dad “blistered” my child-white butt with his leather belt, till it bled-red, it wasn’t cause he was angry.
 He was simply trying to save my soul from the Devil.
 From sin.
-From eternal damnation and suffering in Hell fire and brimstone.
+From eternal damnation and suffering from Hell’s fire and brimstone.
 He later said, also, “I thought you had too much pride.”

 Only those lost can be found.